sasetz/fiit_template/lib.typ

   supervisor: "prof. Jozef Mrkva, PhD.",
   // supported values: "en", "sk"
   lang: "en",
+  // month of the hand-in
+  month: 5,
+  // current date for declaration and year of handing-in
+  current-date: datetime.today(),
   // acknowledgment text
   acknowledgment: none,
   // assignment from AIS file path.
 DO NOT USE THIS FOR FINAL HAND-IN